Muddulakshmi

-Muddumanigalu is an Indian Kannada language television drama series that airs on Star Suvarna and streams on the digital platform Disney+ Hotstar.
+Muddulakshmi is an Indian Kannada-language television drama series that aired on Star Suvarna.
 It premiered on 22 January 2018.
-It is a remake of the Asianet's Malayalam series Karuthamuthu.
-From 24 January 2022 it started new season and rebranded as Muddumanigalu.
+It is an official remake of Asianet's Malayalam TV series Karuthamuthu.
+On 24 January 2022, it started a new season and rebranded as Muddumanigalu, which ended on 20 May 2023.
+From 22 May 2023, it started new season and rebranded as O Muddumanase.